 All three types of Dachshunds can have coats in a range of colors:

 - Fawn and cream

 - Fawn chocolate

-Coat colour patterns include brindle, dapple, brindle piebald and sable.
+Coat color patterns include brindle, dapple, brindle piebald and sable.

 Dachshunds are affectionate and loyal to their owners and other family members.
 Lively and fearless, they appreciate a good cuddle on the couch.

 The Dachshund is more arrogant than other small dog breeds and will break almost all the rules set for him.
-As a result, training can be difficult because of his stubborn demeanour.
+As a result, training can be difficult because of his stubborn demeanor.

 Wirehaired Dachshunds are mischievous, longhairs are calmer, and the smooth-coated Dachshunds are somewhere in between.
 Miniatures are sometimes more nervous or shy.

 Dachshunds have a high tendency to bark.
 Despite the dog’s small stature, this breed can let out a loud, deep bark and enjoys doing it, which can be annoying.

 This small dog breed is intelligent and tenacious.
 The Dachshund can focus on one task without becoming distracted for an extended period, one of the reasons this breed was chosen as the first official mascot for Germany in the 1972 Summer Olympics.